easy-as-python/repo-man/docs/index.rst

 If you work in open source or as a cross-team individual contributor in your organization, you may have dozens of repositories cloned to your local machine.
-Those repositories may be of several different *flavors*, exhibiting a particular file structure or purpose.
+Those repositories may be of several different *types*, exhibiting a particular file structure or purpose.

-You may find yourself wanting to query or mutate repositories of a particular flavor and, unless the repositories of that flavor share a common name prefix or some other signifier, it can prove tedious to specify which repositories to run commands against.
+You may find yourself wanting to query or mutate repositories of a particular type and, unless the repositories of that type share a common name prefix or some other signifier, it can prove tedious to specify which repositories to run commands against.
 Even great tools like `fzf <https://github.com/junegunn/fzf>`_ don't quite reduce the burden of selecting all desired repositories at this scale.

-repo-man is a tool for managing a catalog of repositories and their flavors to improve your productivity.
+repo-man is a tool for managing a catalog of repositories and their types to improve your productivity.

 Getting started
 ---------------